Ghee vs. Butter | Buy | Use | Health Benefits

 Furthermore, athletes who have consumed CLA from ghee will experience fatigue later (Terasawa et al. 201714).

-Because of CLA’s anti-inflammatory and hearth healthy effects due to the clarification process, ghee is the healthy fat-fuel package par excellence.
+Because of CLA’s anti-inflammatory properties due to the clarification process, ghee is the healthy fat par excellence.

 Ghee contains 10% more medium-chain fatty acids than butter, slightly more vitamins, and conjugated linoleic acid.
 Because ghee has almost no lactose and proteins, it has a higher nutrient density than butter.